 Kaki fry is traditionally served with fresh lemon wedges and tonkatsu sauce or tartar sauce.
 Both of the sauces are available prepared and bottled at Japanese or other grocery stores.

-- Optional: 1 bottle tonkatsu sauce (or tartar sauce, for dipping the fried oysters)
+1 bottle tonkatsu sauce, or tartar sauce, for dipping

 Gather the ingredients.

-Pour 1 to 2 cups canola oil into a medium-size pot over medium-high heat.
+Pour 1 to 2 cups canola oil into a medium-sized pot over medium-high heat.
 Watch carefully to bring to approximately 350 F.

-Prepare your work station to bread the oysters.
+Prepare work station to bread oysters.
 In three separate shallow dishes, add flour in one, beaten eggs in another, and panko in the last dish.

-In this order, coat the oysters first in flour, then eggs, and finally in the panko crumbs.
+In this order, coat the oysters first in flour, then eggs, and finally in panko.

 Plate thinly julienned (or shredded) cabbage on individual dishes and serve warm fried oysters alongside the cabbage.